Sky Tonight

 11 Parthenope will be visible until June, 29, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-Parthenope Visibility Timetable on January 10
+Parthenope Visibility on March 11

 Parthenope Rise and Set Timetable